8kristy/uwcs-remote-hackathon2020/README.md

 ### Installing the Chrome extension

-1. Download the extension folder (currently pageTestV4)
+1. Download the `extension` folder
 2. Open Chrome and type `chrome://extensions` into the address bar and press enter
 3. Make sure developer mode is enabled at the top right of the window
 4. Click `Load unpacked` on the top left of the window and select the folder